alijafargholi/udacity_FSWD/rotten-potato/README.md

 What is it?
 -----------

-It's first project of the Full Stack Web Developer Nanodegree.
+It's first project of the Full Stack Web Developer Nanodegree form Udacity.
 The Goal of this project is a simple website that shows my favorite movies.

+Here is the link to the app: [**Rotten-Potato**](http://rotten-potato.appspot.com/)

 How it does it?
 ----------------